-In project Square meter Farming (SqM-Farm), we use artificial intelligence based on data from sensors on drones, robots, and satellites to help the farmer optimize the yield of the fields.
+In the project Square meter Farming (SqM-Farm), we use artificial intelligence based on data from sensors on drones, robots, and satellites to help the farmer optimize the yield of the fields.

-The researchers develop a decision support system, that converts the collected data to easy-to-use information for the farmer .
+Using the data, the researchers develop a decision support system, that converts the collected data to easy-to-use information for the farmer .

 The information helps the farmer to decide where and when a given field should receive treatment against attacks from for instance mould.